Topological insulators and geometry of vector bundles

-Let us see what happens after such flattening to the vectors $\vec v_{PT}$ that were parallel transported along the circumference of the cone, as shown in Fig.~\ref{Fig:FlatCone}.
+Let us see what happens after such flattening to the vectors $\vec v_{PT}$ that were parallel transported along the circumference of the cone, as shown in Fig.~\ref{Fig:FlatCone} on the right.
 Recall from Sec.~\ref{Sec:PTangle} that this vector field is expressed as $\vec v_{PT} = e^{i \alpha}\vec 1$, where $\alpha(\varphi) = - \varphi \cos\theta$, and the basis section is $\vec 1 = \vec e_{\theta}$.
 On the plane, the shape of the cone is characterized by the opening angle $\beta$.
-Form the elementary geometry one finds that
+From the elementary geometry one finds that

 Thus the parallel transport equation reads